FlorentBroise/BRS-Printers-Mod/readme.md

-# Welcome to the BRS-Engineering Vcore upgrades project!
+# Welcome to the BRS-Engineering printers upgrades project!
 ![alt text](/image/logo2.png)

-**What is done here?**  The main objective here is to develop relevants upgrades to push the Vcore to the limit we choose to
+**What is done here?**  The main objective here is to develop relevants upgrades to push the  3D printer to the limit we choose to

 ## Quick Navigation